An update from Looe Island

 On a more positive note, surveying of the island’s seals means that we now have recorded around 280 individuals!
 This reflects the amazing efforts of local volunteers (mainly from Looe Marine Conservation Group), Cornwall Seal Group Research Trust and members of the public.
 One particular seal that we’ve seen a lot of this season is called Teapot – a prettily marked young female who appears to be pregnant right now.

-The head grey seal visible above the sea
+Head of a grey seal floats above the water in the sea

 Our surveys also record human/seal interactions.
 Some of the seals around the island are very inquisitive and will approach water users, but in the main seals need to be left undisturbed so that they can rest.
 In fact did you know that they can sleep in the sea (both at the surface and under the water!) as well as on the land?
 Resting is really important for seals, particularly when they are moulting or pregnant.
 With so many people on the water we have recorded repeated disturbance to the seals – every time someone gets too close or spends too long near the seals, their stress levels will go up.
 It’s this accumulation of stress from disturbance that can build to the point where it is detrimental for their health.
 So we ask people to help.
 How?
 Respect the need for napping!
 Simply remember to Give Seals Space.
 For more details see Watching Seals Well and the Cornwall Marine Coastal Code